edson-acordi/4bit-microcomputer/README.md

   LDI RC,3       ;Loads the operand value into the RC Register.
   STW @0x21, ACC ;Stores the contents of the accumulator in the RAM address pointed by
                  ;RC:MAddr:LAddr, in this case, the RAM address is RC:MAddr:LAddr = 321h.
-  LDI RC,>LOOP   ;Gets the address of the label, as this code changes the contents of the Register RC.
+  LDI RC,>LOOP   ;Gets the address of the label, as this code changes the contents of the
+                 ;Register RC.
   JPI LOOP       ;Jumps to the specified label.
 ```
 Example 6: